Robert Olen Butler: Awards and honors

 Butler is a recipient of a Guggenheim Fellowship in fiction and a National Endowment for the Arts grant, and was a finalist for the PEN/Faulkner Award.
 In 2001 he won a National Magazine Award for "Fair Warning," a short story published in the journal Zoetrope: All-Story, and four years later he won another National Magazine Award for "The One in White," a short story published in The Atlantic Monthly.

 In 1993, his first story collection, A Good Scent from a Strange Mountain, won the Pulitzer Prize for fiction.
 The New York Times praised the book's "startling, dreamlike" stories about the lives of Vietnamese immigrants living in Louisiana, and said it was "remarkable not for its flaws, but for how beautifully it achieves its daring project of making the Vietnamese real."
 The Pulitzer committee said that the stories "raise the literature of the Vietnam conflict to an original and highly personal new level."

 Butler also judged the annual Robert Olen Butler Prize, a short-fiction award founded and sponsored by Del Sol Press, with the most recent prize awarded in 2010.
-He also judges The Southeast Review's short-short story contest.
+He also judges The Southeast Reviews short-short story contest.